It's Summer BBQ Season! What's Grilling?

 How to Make Smoked Panera Turkey Chili

-• Dice all vegetables to a similar size to ensure even cooking and a consistent texture in every bite.
-Prepare the smoked turkey.
-Here is my recipe for smoked pulled turkey breast.
-I find it's best to hand-shred rather than dice it.
+• Proper prep work is essential for this chili before cooking.
+Dice all vegetables to a similar size to ensure even cooking and a consistent texture in every bite.

 Hand pulling turkey breast after smoking it.